Science and engineering graduates with communication and sales skills face good prospects as the demand for technical sales engineers increases

 Some employers expect a degree relevant to the industry sector you are entering, e.g. civil engineering for the construction industry, or production engineering for the manufacturing industry.
 Qualifications that combine an engineering subject with business studies are particularly useful.

-The following degree/HND subjects may also increase your chances:
+The following degree and HND subjects may also increase your chances:

 Postgraduate qualifications are not normally required but may be useful if they provide specific knowledge of a technical area in which you would like to work.